awsdocs/aws-ruby-developer-guide/doc_source/s3-example-encrypt-bucket-items.rst

   The disadvantage with this approach is that you can still upload objects that are not encrypted.

-* You can have Amazon S3 reject objects that are not encrypted when you attempt to upload them to a bucket.
+* You can have Amazon S3 encrypt an object when you upload it to a bucket.
+  The disadvantage with this approach is that you can still upload objects that are not encrypted.

 The following examples describe these options, from the simplest example of specifying that all objects uploaded to a bucket